firecat53/bitwarden-menu/docs/usage.md

     - Add, edit and type TOTP codes.
 RFC 6238, Steam and custom settings are supported.
 - *Type entries*
     - Auto-type username and/or password on selection.
-No clipboard copy/paste involved.
 Use xdotool, ydotool, or wtype for non-U.S. English keyboard layout.
+    - Select to clipboard if desired (clears clipboard after 30s).
+If `view/type individual entries` isn't selected first, it will copy the password field to the clipboard if it exists, otherwise will raise an error.
-    - Use a custom [Keepass 2.x style auto-type sequence][1] if you have one defined (except for character repetition and the 'special commands').
+    - Use a custom [Keepass 2.x style auto-type sequence][1] if you have one defined
+      (except for character repetition and the 'special commands').
 Set it per entry or set a global default.
 Disable autotype for an entry, if desired.
     - Select any single field and have it typed into the active window.
 Notes fields